pzhaonet/mindr/readme.md

 With 'mindr' you can draw a mind map in markdown syntax, or start a markdown document from a mind map!

 mindr is an R package which converts markdown (.md) or rmarkdown (.Rmd) files to mind maps (.mm), and vice versa.
 Mind map files (.mm) can be opened by or imported to common mindmap software such as the desktop software ['FreeMind'](http://freemind.sourceforge.net/wiki/index.php/Main_Page)and ['XMind'](http://www.xmind.net), or the online webware '[mindmeister](https://www.mindmeister.com/)'.
+Plenty of cross-platform mindmap software suits are available (see [the list](https://en.wikipedia.org/wiki/List_of_concept-_and_mind-mapping_software)).

 - If your are a  user of markdown or  rmarkdown or bookdown or blogdown, mindr can convert your .md or .Rmd files into mind maps easily.
 Furthermore, you can write a new mind map with markdown syntax and use mindr to convert it into an .mm mind map.
 - If you are a mind map user, you can export your mind map into an .mm file and use mindr to convert it into a markdown file as an outline of your new document or book.

+If you don't know what is markdown, here is [a demo file](https://github.com/pzhaonet/mindr/blob/master/inst/examples/md/bookdownplus1.md).

 ## Quick start